 In order to be admitted to the Athletic Training Education Program Professional Preparation Phase, students must have a 2.5 overall grade point average (GPA) (see section on admission standards).
 Prior to entering ATEP 3750 Clinical Experience in Athletic Training III, and to continue in the Professional Preparation Phase, students must have a 2.75 overall GPA.
-If the student falls below the required GPA, he/she will be placed on probation for a maximum of two semesters.
-At the end of the first probationary term the student's progress will be reviewed by the Athletic Training Education Program Admission and Retention Committee and a recommendation for reinstatement or a second probationary term will be made.
-If the student is meeting academic program requirements at that time (including GPA requirements per semester in the program), then he/she will be reinstated to the Professional Preparation Phase.
-If the student has not met academic program requirements at that time, then the student will be disciplined according to the academic disciplinary policies as noted in this handbook (see “Disciplinary Policies”).
+If the student falls below the required GPA, he/she may be placed on probation for one semester.
+At the end of the probationary semester the student's progress will be reviewed by the ATEP Admission and Retention Committee.
+If the student is meeting academic program requirements at that time (including GPA requirements per semester in the program), then he/she will be reinstated to the ATEP Professional Preparation Phase.
+If the student has not met academic program requirements at that time, then the student will be dismissed from the ATEP.

 Students who do not pass prerequisite Athletic Training Program courses are dismissed from the Professional Preparation Phase.
 They may not take any further courses in the Professional Preparation Phase until the prerequisites are passed and reacceptance to the Professional Preparation Phase has occurred.
 Students who are dismissed may reapply to the Professional Preparation Phase in the subsequent fall semester.
 Once reaccepted, the student is able to continue in the Professional Preparation Phase from the point of dismissal.
 Students must see the Program Director for detailed information on resuming the academic coursework.